gitzain/template-PODCAST/README.md

-# template-WEBSITE
+# template-PODCAST
-A website template for hosting a full blown personal brand and blog website on github.
+A webiste template designed such that you can just clone it and used it to host your podcast

 ## Table of content